 What causes gum disease?

-The longer plaque and tartar are on teeth, the more harmful they become.
+The longer plaque and calculus are on teeth, the more harmful they become.
 The bacteria cause inflammation of the gums that is called gingivitis.
 With gingivitis, the gums become red, swollen and can bleed easily.
 Gingivitis is a mild form of gum disease that can usually be reversed with daily brushing, flossing, use of the Hydro Floss® and regular cleaning by a dentist or dental hygienist.
 This form of gum disease does not include any loss of bone and tissue that hold teeth in place.

 When gingivitis is not treated, it can advance to periodontitis (which means inflammation around the tooth).
 In periodontitis, gums pull away from the teeth and form spaces, called pockets, that become infected.
 The body’s immune system fights the bacteria as the plaque spreads and grows below the gum line.
 Bacterial toxins and the body’s natural response to infection start to break down the bone and connective tissue that hold teeth in place.
 If not treated, the bones, gums, and tissue that support the teeth are destroyed.
 The teeth may eventually become loose and have to be removed.